Crunch-io/apidocs-sphinx/source/feature-guide/feature-authentication.rst

     # The above command will perform a login and save the login cookie to a file called 'cookie-jar'.
     # After this, you can access the endpoint via `curl' commands (POST, GET, PATCH), as long as the '-b cookie-jar' flag is present.
 Note, -b not -c.  -c saves cookies, -b submits cookies from the existing file.
 It is good practice to delete this file when you are done.

-    Replace "fake.user@example.com" and "password" with your email and password, respectively.

 Nearly all interactions with the Crunch API need to be authenticated.
 The standard password authentication method involves POSTing credentials and receiving a cookie back, which should be included in subsequent